SkillsUnion/tamkeen-software/docs/2-fullstack/reactnative/react-native-components.md

 );
 ```

-> Note: In case you find it's font too tiny, use inline style to increase its font size:
+> Note: In case you find the font too tiny, use inline style to increase its font size:

 ```jsx
 <Text style={ {fontSize:50} }>Hello, smile!</Text>